aubreypwd/wpcs/README.md

 ---------

+# Symlinks

-If you plan on changing any of these configurations, copy instead of symlink and modify.
+If you plan on changing any of these configurations, copy instead of symlink and modify instead.